wheel (wēl, hwēl)

 1. A solid disk or a rigid circular ring connected by spokes to a hub, designed to turn around an axle passed through the center.

-2. Something resembling such a disk or ring in appearance or movement or having a wheel as its principal part or characteristic, as:
+2. Something that rotates like a wheel or or has a wheel as its principal part or characteristic, as:

 a.
 The steering device on a vehicle.

 b.
 A potter's wheel.